-The GateKeeper Trident app runs on Android 7+ phones.
-These must support Bluetooth Low Energy (BLE) advertising, but most do these days.
+The GateKeeper Trident app is available on Google Play and runs on Android 7+ phones.
+The android device must support Bluetooth Low Energy (BLE) advertising, which most do these days.
 The app is not available for iOS, but iPhone users can always use a Halberd Proximity Token instead.

 The GateKeeper client software is free for personal use, but it requires a physical access token and a Bluetooth proximity detector.